"The Three Interdependent Components Of Helping At Risk Youth To Attach Include Care, Treatment And Educational Elements."

 Our staff supported homes serve the needs of youth who require a highly structured living environment and intensive therapeutic intervention.
 By increasing youth’s self esteem and creating a safe and structured environment where youth can learn by their experiences and choices, we enable youth to make the transition to less structured living environments through the continuum of care with an eventual repatriation to their own home communities, i.e., kinship care.
 Youth are placed in homes based on gender, age and their presenting issues and are assessed individually, through the Plan of Care process, to determine their ability to move to a less structured environment on an on-going basis.

 At Bayfield, we believe that all staff play a significant role in the youth’s treatment and we strive to promote positive relationships between youth and adults at all levels of the organization.
-There is a Team Leader who manages each home and fulfills the case management responsibilities for the youth living in the home, coordinating planning meetings (Plans of Care) to develop the differentiated service plans for Bayfield youth and ensuring that they are carried out within the treatment homes.
+There is a Client Services Coordinator assigned to each home who fulfills the case management responsibilities for the youth living in there, coordinating planning meetings (Plans of Care) to develop the differentiated service plans for Bayfield youth and ensuring that they are carried out within the treatment homes.
 Our treatment homes are staffed with Child Care Therapists who have a range of education and experience.
 Child Care Therapists and Team Leaders working in the treatment homes are required to have a postsecondary diploma or degree related to the social service field, such as Child and Youth Care Worker, Social Services Worker, Developmental Services Worker, etc. All program personnel receive regular clinical training in terms of how to work with youth and, at the same time, work closely with the clinical and educational departments within Bayfield, to assist the youth in overcoming difficulties of an emotional, social, behavioural and/or intellectual nature.

 Psychology and Psychiatry

 At Bayfield, there is clinical integration into everyday practices, providing an organizational understanding of the connections between clinical thinking and the everyday operation of our staff supported milieus.
-In doing so, we create opportunities to develop differentiated service plans and treatment interventions for young people with very different needs, including therapeutic groups that are co-delivered by clinicians and direct care staff.
+In doing so, we create opportunities to develop differentiated service plans and treatment interventions for young people with very different needs.
 Bayfield’s clinical programming provides a comprehensive approach to treatment planning including the youth’s experiences of victimization, sexual abuse, physical abuse, neglect, family violence, exposure to substance abuse, deficits in social skills, emotional coping strategies and self-esteem.

 Bayfield contracts with licensed Psychiatrists, that are members in good standing with the College of Physicians and Surgeons of Ontario, to provide psychiatric consultation, assessment, diagnostic and treatment services to the youth within the Bayfield programs.
 They also provide education to the youth, their families, placing agency workers and treatment teams with regard to any medications prescribed for the purpose of alleviating identified symptoms.
 Psychiatric services are provided in strict compliance with current federal and provincial legislation, the College of Physicians and Surgeons Practice Guide, Bayfield policies and procedures and according to CARF (Commission on Accreditation of Rehabilitation Facilities) international standards.